 If one values the artwork they are diplaying within their booth, then doesn’t it make sense to have a quality canopy protecting that investment?

 I go back to the advice the photographer gave me: “Buy it.
 It is well worth the investment.”

-(Editorial Note – If you are interested in additional articles about my equipment and/or experience at art shows, click on the category “Art Fairs” for additional articles of interest).
+(Editorial Note – If you are interested in additional articles about my equipment and/or experience at art shows, click on the category “Art Fair Participation” category on the bottom left, for additional articles of interest).